laoshanxi/app-mesh/doc/CONSUL.md

 - Consul application
  Consul application is cluster level application that defined in Consul with replication and node selector.
- App Manager leader node will get defined Consul application and current working nodes. schedule applications to working nodes and write schedule result to Consul.
+ App Mesh leader node will get defined Consul application and current working nodes. schedule applications to working nodes and write schedule result to Consul.
  Each working node will watch and get its Consul application.
  ```shell
  curl -s http://localhost:8500/v1/kv/appmgr/cluster/tasks?recurse | python3 -m json.tool